IFS therapy and coaching for women Australia-wide with Megan Pasierbek, trauma-informed women's therapist and coach offering online sessions.

 The part powering through the day while coming undone in the quiet moments.

-The part that’s exhausted from being the strong one for everyone else.
+The part exhausted from being the strong one for everyone else.

 And beneath all of it, there’s a version of you who just wants to exhale.